‘Jackass’ star Bam Margera missing after leaving Florida rehab center - NewsBreak

 TMZ reports the pro skateboarder went missing on Monday after leaving the unnamed facility.
 The rehab’s manager told police Margera had expressed dissatisfaction with their services, and said he planned to check himself into a different rehab nearby.
 He drove away in a black sedan, the report said.

 The staff said they believe he had a legal order against him, which requires him to stay at the rehab.
-He did not appear to be a danger to himself or others, the report said, according to TMZ.Struggling to pay high utility bills with this extreme heat?
-Alabama Power offers programs to help
+He did not appear to be a danger to himself or others, the report said, according to TMZ.New York woman finds lost dachshund — in Hilary Swank’s lap

 Margera opened up in the past about his struggles with addiction.
 Last year, the reality star was taken to a rehab facility after an alleged disturbance at the Don CeSar Resort Hotel in St. Petersburg, TMZ reported.